Causal structure in spin-foams: Causal path integral

 For the $\theta_{t\sigma}$ in the bulk, the integration is still done over all $\mathbb{R}$.
 We can rewrite the amplitude \eqref{eq:first_order_regge_propagator} as

-where the sum is done over all possible orientations $\varepsilon_{t\sigma}$ of wedges in the bulk, compatible with the bare-causality of the boundary $\varepsilon_\Sigma$.
-Thus, the path-integral is also summing over configurations which do not satisfy the cycle condition \eqref{eq:cycle}.
-These configurations have no well-defined causal structure.
+where the sum is done over all possible orientations $\varepsilon_{t\sigma}$ of wedges in the bulk, compatible with the bare-causality of the boundary $\varepsilon_\Sigma$, and the integration in $r$ is performed over $\mathbb{R}^+$.
+Thus, the path-integral is summing over both configurations which satisfy and do not satisfy the cycle condition \eqref{eq:cycle}.

+To be more precise, at each vertex, the surrounding wedge orientations can satisfy the cycle condition either for $\eta=1$, or for $\eta=-1$, or none of them.
+The two first cases correspond to the possibility of locally defining a light-cone.
+These light-cone are only local because the value of the signature $\eta$ may disagree from one 4-simplex to another.
+There is a global causal structure only when the signature is the same for all 4-simplices.
+So the sum over orientations can be decomposed into several terms:

+The latter terms gather ``non-causal'' or ``spurious'' configurations in the sense that there is at least one 4-simplex for which the set of wedge orientations $\varepsilon_{t \sigma}$ do not define a consistent local light-cone.
+The presence of such non-causal histories contributing to the amplitude is the consequence of the peculiar choice of variables of the first-order Regge calculus, using both the lengths $l_s$ and the dihedral angles $\theta_{t \sigma}$.
+In the standard Regge calculus, only the lengths $l_s$ are used, and thus the path-integral is only summing over causal configurations.

 However, in the classical limit, when $\hbar \rightarrow 0$, the configurations that contribute the most are the stationary points of the action, which satisfy the classical equations of motion and thus, as seen previously, have a proper causal structure.

-It is tempting to implement the causal structure already at the quantum level.
-By this we mean restricting the sum over the configurations of $\varepsilon_{t\sigma}$ which satisfy the condition \eqref{eq:cycle}.
-Such a strategy is reminiscent of the definition of the Feynman propagator for the relativistic particle.
-By computing the transition amplitude $\braket{x_1}{x_0}$, with $x_0$ before $x_1$, using the path integral method, one considers only these trajectories which do not go back in time.
-In this case, the transition amplitude gives the Feynman propagator $G_F$.
+So the causal configurations are selected in the classical limit.
+These configurations can be partitioned in two subsets depending on the choice of signature $\eta \in \{-1,1\}$ for which the cycle condition \eqref{eq:cycle} is satisfied.

+In this framework, the existence of a consistent causal structure is an emerging feature of space-time.
+It originates from orientation degrees of freedom located on the wedges.
+At the quantum level, only a minority of configurations define proper light-cones.
+The unveiling of this structure offers the possibility to define alternative amplitudes by fixing some of the degrees of freedom.

+For instance, one could keep in \eqref{eq:causal_amplitude} only the terms $[\varepsilon_{t\sigma}]$ which satisfy the cycle condition \eqref{eq:cycle}.
+One could also further restrict the sum by imposing a choice of signature $\eta$.
+Eventually, one could keep only a single term that has a fixed causal structure.